Judge grants injunction against Ballinamore protesters

 The court heard the Ballinamore property was originally an apartment/retail development built in 2006 which fell into disrepair and had only three commercial tenants, including Tesco.
 It was bought last year by Remcoll which spent €1.2m on upgrading it to create 25 residential units for 25 families.

-Bernard Dunleavy SC, for Remcoll, said this will be the first time asylum seekers will have their “own door” accommodation, complete with facilities such as a supermarket, a GP surgery and a mental health services room as well as a store which will provide for the particularly dietary requirements of those living there.
+Barrister Bernard Dunleavy, for Remcoll, said this will be the first time asylum-seekers will have their “own door” accommodation, complete with facilities such as a supermarket, a GP surgery and a mental health services room, as well as a store which will provide for the particularly dietary requirements of those living there.

 ‘Significant shift’